basicNew/scripts/README.md

 # Scripts
-Some helpful scripts that it was about time to get them organized.
+Some helpful scripts to ease life.
 To get things set up (assuming that you cloned this in `~/scripts`):

 ### Git
 Edit your `~.gitconfig` to look like: